-Are you in a rut about something and just can’t find a solution?
-Stressed out about an issue or situation?
-Struggling in a relationship that needs some fresh energy?
-Need some new communication strategies to get through to someone?
+Are you in a rut about something and just can’t seem to find a solution?
+Are you stressed out about an issue or situation?
+Do you seem to be struggling in a relationship that needs some fresh energy?
+Do you need some new communication strategies to actually get through to someone?

 Most of us can answer yes to at least one of those questions.